 \section{Conclusion}

-We consider the $\mathds{Z}_{2}$ topological insulator of ultracold atomic system on a triangular optical lattice, introduced in Ref.~\cite{z2cooper}, deformed globally by bichromatic potentials.
-We examine the effect of this deformation which can be as large as the insulating gap, on the topological character of the system.
-We find that the system retains its topological character robustly against this kind of perturbation.
+We considered the $\mathds{Z}_{2}$ topological insulator of ultracold atomic system on a triangular optical lattice, introduced in Ref.~\cite{z2cooper}, deformed globally by bichromatic potentials.
+We examined the effect of this deformation which can be as large as the insulating gap, on the topological character of the system.
+We found that the system retains its topological character robustly against this kind of perturbation for two lowest twofold degenerate bands.
+However the lowest twofold degenerate band has trivial topology.
 The large insulating gap of such topological bichromatic insulators with deep bichromatic deformation can be used for disorder and relativistic dynamics studies in the nearly free electron regime.